 (f) Geometrical-specific: Enzymes can act on a different substrate having the same molecular geometry.

 Example: Alcohol dehydrogenase can oxidize both ethanol and methanol to give corresponding aldehydes.

 2. Optimum Temperature

-High-temperature cause deactivation of enzymes.
-So most enzymes function effectively at an optimum temperature of 25 – 35°C.
+High-temperature causes the deactivation of enzymes.
+So, most enzymes function effectively at an optimum temperature of 25 – 35°C.

-Certain substances increase enzyme activity to an enormous rate.
-This activation exists as a molecule is binded to an allosteric site of enzymes which “increase” the activation centre on the enzyme.
+Certain substances increase enzyme activity to a very high or enormous rate.
+This activation exists as a molecule that is bound to an allosteric site of enzymes which “increase” the activation centre on the enzyme.

 1. Hexokinase (I) acts as an activator to extract the glucose in the glycolysis pathway.

-The certain molecule binds the active site of an enzyme and decreases its activity these are known as enzyme inhibitors.
+A certain molecule binds the active site of an enzyme and decreases its activity, which are known as enzyme inhibitors.
 These may be drugs, pathogens, pesticides.
 A drug acts as an enzyme inhibitor and attacks the active site.

 Example: Hydrolysis of cane sugar

-Sugarcane is sucrose (C12H22O11) basically it is dextro rotator with a specific angle of rotation +62.5.
-In the process, enzyme invertase sucrose undergoes hydrolysis to give α – D(+) glucose and β – D(-) fructose on products.
-The solutes contain more leave rotatory fructose whose angle of the specific rotator is -92.2 hence this mixture is known as invert sugar and the process is the inversion of cane sugar.
+Sugarcane is sucrose (C12H22O11), which basically is a dextro rotator with a specific angle of rotation +62.5.
+In the process, enzyme invertase sucrose undergoes hydrolysis to give α – D(+) glucose and β – D(-) fructose as products.
+The solutes contain more leave rotatory fructose whose angle of the specific rotator is -92.2.
+Hence, this mixture is known as invert sugar and the process is the inversion of cane sugar.